-91The results of other before-and-after studies and surveys were consistent with the conclusion that compliance with Miranda's rules causes major reductions in the incidence of confessions and other statements.
-District Attorney Aaron Koota of Kings County, New York, reported that before Miranda, approximately 10 percent of suspects in the categories of homicide, robbery, rape, and felonious assault refused to make any statement, but that after Miranda the corresponding figure was 41 percent.
-See Senate Hearings, supra note 88, at 223.
+Miranda, approximately 10 percent of suspects in the categories of homicide, robbery, rape, and felonious assault refused to make any statement, but that after Miranda the corresponding figure was 41 percent.
+See Senate Hearings, supra note 87, at 223.
 District Attorney Frank Hogan of New York County reported that in the six months preceding Miranda, 49 percent of the cases surveyed in his jurisdiction involved confessions or admissions of guilt, but in the six months following Miranda only 15 percent involved such statements.
-These figures related to almost all nonhomicide felony cases in New York that reached the grand jury stage.
+These figures related to almost all nonhomicide felony cases in New York County that reached the grand jury stage.
 See id. at 1120.

 District Attorney Evelle Younger of Los Angeles County reported that the percentage of felony complaints involving confessions, admissions, or other statements following Miranda was greater than the percentage of felony complaints involving confessions or admissions in a pre-Miranda survey.
-However, these findings had no significance because (1) the relevant utterances by suspects were characterized differently in the pre-Miranda and post-Miranda surveys ("confessions or admissions" versus "confessions, admissions, or other statements"), (2) the pre-Miranda survey explicitly cautioned against relying on its results because of its small sample and because of misunderstandings by the officers who filled out the survey forms, (3) the police in Los Angeles County were already advising suspects of a right to counsel and right to remain silent before Miranda on account of Escobedo v.
-Illinois and a related state decision, (4) the post-Miranda survey was limited to a three week period that almost immediately followed the Miranda decision, and (5) the surveys only related to cases that reached the complaint stage, and did not obtain any direct information concerning the incidence of statements in police interrogations.
-See Senate Hearings, supra note 88, at 341-52.
+However, these findings had no significance because (1) the relevant utterances by suspects were characterized differently in the pre-Miranda and post-Miranda surveys, ("confessions or admissions" versus "confessions, admissions, or other statements"), (2) the pre-Miranda survey explicitly cautioned against relying on its results because of its small sample and because of misunderstandings by the officers who filled out the survey forms, (3) the police in Los Angeles County were already advising suspects of a right to counsel and right to remain silent before Miranda on account of Escobedo v.
+Illinois and a related state decison, (4) the post-Miranda survey was limited to a three week period that almost immediately followed the Miranda decision, and (5) the surveys only related to cases that reached the complaint stage, and did not obtain any direct information concerning the incidence of statements in police interrogations.
+Senate Hearings, supra note 87, at 341-52.